dido18/dockmeister/README.md

 The filenames of the scripts are required to have a `pre` or `post` prefix.
 The scripts will be run from the service folder.

+All extra arguments and flags are passed down to the `docker-compose build` command (ie. useful when building with `--no-cache`).

 #### up

 Starts the containers using `docker-compose up`

+All extra arguments and flags are passed down to the `docker-compose up` command.

 ## Contributing